MrKleiner/mgh_node_system/README.md

 # mgh_node_system
+(Does not require internet connection)
 To make it work:
-(Requires internet connection to work.
-For now)

    - Install python in any way you like.
 You should be able to call it from command line with "python" command.
    - Go to cgi-bin, edit "hello.py" and change the path in the first row to the python.exe on your PC.
 Important: Leave #! in the beginning of the path!